RudiCamilleri/mita/README.md

 	Technical Note: If `windows-build-tools` or `ganache-cli` freezes or fails to install, install truffle and ganache-cli and try again.
 If the installation still does not work, then you have to add Python 2.7 to PATH and try again, installing both `windows-build-tools` or `ganache-cli`.
 If that does not work, try installing Python manually.
 The important thing is for `ganache-cli` to work.

+5. Install Geth from https://ethereum.github.io/go-ethereum/downloads/ (the Windows installer)

-5. Open the project folder in Visual Studio Code.
+6. Open the project folder in Visual Studio Code.

+## Running the smart contract using geth (new method):

+7. Simply double-click `run-local-blockchain.bat`.
+To re-run, simply close the current console window and re-open, or press Ctrl+Break, then 'Y' and Enter.

-## Running the smart contract:
+## Running the smart contract using truffle (old method):

-6. Run `start-ganache-cli.bat` in the project folder.
+7. Run `start-ganache-cli.bat` in the project folder.

-7. In the ganache-cli output under `Available Accounts` (scroll up), copy the address at (0) and paste it in the `truffle-config.js` file next to the `from` key
+8. In the ganache-cli output under `Available Accounts` (scroll up), copy the address at (0) and paste it in the `truffle-config.js` file next to the `from` key

-8. In the `Terminal` tab in Visual Studio Code, enter the following line by line (`m` stands for `migrate`, `con` stands for `console`):
+9. In the `Terminal` tab in Visual Studio Code, enter the following line by line (`m` stands for `migrate`, `con` stands for `console`):

        truffle m --reset
        truffle con

-9. Copy and paste the following line into the truffle console and press enter (output should be `undefined`):
+10. Copy and paste the following line into the truffle console and press enter (output should be `undefined`):

        TenderApi.deployed().then(a=>{TenderApi=a;Tender.deployed().then(t=>{Tender=t;TenderApi.setCurrentAddress(Tender.address)})})

+11. Run console commands through Truffle, to close it simply close the console window or press Ctrl+C twice.

+## Additional Info

-10. In Truffle there are two ways to call a function:
+In web3 there are two ways to call a function:

        Read-only (not using call): TenderApi.owner()
        Write-only (using call):    TenderApi.owner.call()